 Activity Investment £ Lead Start date End date Vision and values Achieve formal agreement from partner organisations to the vision and values for SEND proposed at the SEND Futures conference, and develop a Memorandum of Understanding between all partner organisations that clearly sets out how they will work together to achieve those ambitions.
 0 SEND Programme Director Jan-19 Feb-19 Hold a follow-up to the SEND Futures conference to raise awareness of the transformation plan and ensure that all professionals are signed-up to the vision, ways of working and activities.
-10,000 SEND Programme Director Dec-19 Feb-19 Governance arrangements Establish and agree the terms of reference for the SEND Partnership Board so that is able to secure full partner engagement in the transformation plan and its delivery; agree the accountability and reporting mechanisms between the SEND Partnership Board and Health and Wellbeing Board.
+10,000 SEND Programme Director Dec-19 Jul-19 Governance arrangements Establish and agree the terms of reference for the SEND Partnership Board so that is able to secure full partner engagement in the transformation plan and its delivery; agree the accountability and reporting mechanisms between the SEND Partnership Board and Health and Wellbeing Board.
 0 SEND Programme Director Dec-18 Jan-19 Meet regularly as a SEND Partnership Board to drive the delivery of the transformation plan, ensuring that there is a culture of strong support and constructive challenge focused on joining up services, sharing resources, managing risks together and finding creative solutions to challenges.
 0 Chair, SEND Partnership Board Jan-19 Apr-22

-Produce a working agreement between the SEND Partnership Board and the Education Commission that sets out how the two bodies will work collaboratively to drive change throughout the SEND system.
-0 SEND Programme Director Dec-18 Jan-19 Review the governance arrangements for decision- making on children's and young people's SEND placements, including shared arrangements such as the Joint Agency Panel, to reduce duplication and ensure there is a continual focus on improving outcomes at reduced cost.
+Review the governance arrangements for decision- making on children's and young people's SEND placements, including shared arrangements such as the Joint Agency Panel, to reduce duplication and ensure there is a continual focus on improving outcomes at reduced cost.
 0 Associate Director: Strategy and Transformation Nov-18 Feb-19 Cultural change Identify the systems leadership, cultural change, behaviours and skills required to enable all stakeholders to achieve the activities in the plan and support each partner organisation to deliver them.
 0 SEND Programme Director Jan-19 Apr-22 Map the stakeholders involved in the SEND system and implement a clear communications and engagement plan so that there is shared ownership of the vision, values, ways of working and activities that will successfully deliver the transformation plan and required outcomes.
-0 SEND Programme Director Dec-18 Jan-19 Engagement and co-production Facilitate the development of a new local parent- carer forum fulfilling the requirements of the Children and Families Act 2014 and leading to an effective working relationship that promotes meaningful engagement, parental buy-in and co-production of sustainable solutions.
-0 Associate Director: Business Development Oct-18 Dec-18
+0 SEND Programme Director Dec-18 Jan-19 Engagement and co-production Support Contact (national charity) with the development of a new local parent-carer forum fulfilling the requirements of the Children and Families Act 2014 and leading to an effective working relationship that promotes meaningful engagement, parental buy-in and co-production of sustainable solutions.
+0 Associate Director: Business Development Oct-18 Sept-19 Work with children and young people to audit how they have their say and are involved in decisions about their own support; and the information available to them about processes 0 Associate Director: Business Development Jan-19 Jul-19